Naomy writes…

 Holy Moly that’s a lotta capsules!
 I just can’t get myself to swallow the stuff but taking that many capsules seems crazy!
 Any tips for swallowing FCLO?

 Hi Joanna – I agree.
-It IS a tons of capsules, especially if you are pregnant or nursing.
+It IS a ton of capsules, especially if you are pregnant or nursing.
 Personally, I just can’t get FCLO down any other way.
 My kids, however, (ages 1 and 5) take it happily when mixed with elderberry syrup or a orange flavored vitamin C. They ask for more.
-Some people like to chase it FCLO with raw milk or kombucha or juice.
+Some people like to chase FCLO with raw milk or kombucha or juice.
 Let me know if you find a way that works for you!

 I keep mine in the fridge, and scoop out with a butter knife.
 Then scrape it off on the back of my teeth.
 Next swallow like a pill with large glass of water.
 Good luck!!